ELEC70142-VLSI-Coursework/Lab_2/README.md

 **_Step 4: Add VDD and VSS connection to the schematic_**

 We now need to tell the schematic about the VDD and VSS connections.
-* Use the "w" or wire shortcut, and "draw" two horizontal wires from VDD and VSS by right-click at start and end of wire.
+* Use the **_"w"_** (wire) command, and "draw" two horizontal wires from VDD and VSS by right-click at start and end of wire.
 Use ESC to terminate each wire.
-* Use the "l" or label shortcut, and enter VDD as label, and click on the wire to be labelled.
-So the same for VSS.
+* Use the **_"l"_** (label) command, and enter VDD as label.
+Then click on the wire to be labelled.
+Do the same for VSS.
 * Repeat this on all components.

->A quicker way to do this is to select the two wires and their labels, use "c" shortcut to cut the entire group and click at a new location to paste.
+>A quicker way to do this is to select the two wires and their labels, use **_"c"_** to cut the entire group and click at a new location to paste.
 Try this yourself.
->If you make a mistake, you can use the **_"u"_** undo shortcut to undo your previous actions.
+>If you make a mistake, you can use the **_"u"_** undo command to undo your previous actions.

 Once you have added the VDD and VSS wires to all components, click the **_check and save_** icon (third from the left with a green tick).
 You will see one warning.
 The warning is because the imported schematic created a cross connection at the output.
-You can more the output cross wire down a bit to form a T-junction and not a cross junction.
-When you **_check and save_** again, the warning will disappear and the schematic is now correct nad ready to be used a reference for LVS verification later.
+You can move the output connection down a bit to form a T-junction and not a cross junction.
+When you **_check and save_** again, the warning will disappear and the schematic is now correct nad ready to be used as reference for LVS (layout vs schematic) verification later.

 >We know the circuit represented by the schematic is a faithful representation of the intended circuit because it was generated from a simulated netlist from Lab 1.

 **_Step 4: Preparation for manual layout of standard cells_**

-The next step is to create a layout view of the LFSR4 circuit.
+The next step is to create a layout view of the LFSR4 circuit as companion to the schematic view.
 1. In the main message window, create a new layout design with: **_File -> New -> Cellview_**.
 2. In the **_"New File"_** window, specify details about this new layout file according to the diagram below.
 3. In the new layout window, import the standard cells in the schematic with: **_Connectivy -> Generate -> All from Source ..._**.
 (See diagram below.)

 <p align="center"> <img src="diagrams/generate_layout.jpg" width="1000" height="300"> </p><BR>

 4. A **_"Generate Layout"_** dialogue box will pop up.
 Select the **_I/O pin_** section at the top of the window as shown in diagram below.
-This is to tell the layout which layer I/O pin of the standard cells are on.
+This is to tell the layout which layer I/O pins of the standard cells are on.
 5. Select **M1** to specify that all I/O pin are on metal 1 layer.
 6. Click the **_"Create Label as"_** radio button and then click **_"Option"_**.
-7. Another window called **_"Set Pin Label"_** dialogue box will pop up.
+7. Another dialogue box called **_"Set Pin Label"_** will pop up.
 Select both **_"Same As Pin"_** button.
 8. Click the two **_"OK"_** buttons.

 <p align="center"> <img src="diagrams/pin_section.jpg" width="600" height="400"> </p><BR>

-After  these steps, you should see a new layout window pop up with a purple box at the top and all 7 standard cell instances inserted on the layout canvas as bounding rectangles.
+After  these steps, you should see a new layout window with a purple box at the top and all 7 standard cell instances inserted on the layout canvas as bounding rectangles.

 **_Step 5: Floorplanning_**

 The goal of this step is to arrange the cells in a rough floorplan as shown in the diagram below.
-The rationale is that the inputs signals are on the left, the outputs are on the right.
-The cells are placed such that their output pins are close to the input pins to which they are connected.
+The goal is create a floorplan such that their output pins are close to the input pins to which they are connected.

 <p align="center"> <img src="diagrams/floorplan.jpg" width="600" height="200"> </p><BR>

 Before we can move the standard cells to match this floorplan, we need to do three preliminary steps:
 1. **Arrange the schematic and layout windows** - resize and move the schematic and layout windows side by size.
 The layout window should be wider.
-If you now select a cell in one window, it will be highlighted on the other window.
-In this way, you can identify which component is which.
+If you now select a cell in one window, it will be highlighted on the other window and vice versa.
+In this way, you can identify the components in layout or schematic view.
-2. **Change the PnR boundary** - Click on the purple bounding box (which will turn yellow) and use the **_"q"_**  command to bring up the **_"Edit PR Boundary Property"_** dialogue box.
+2. **Change the PnR boundary** - Select the purple bounding box (which will turn yellow when selected) and use the **_"q"_** command to bring up the **_"Edit PR Boundary Property"_** dialogue box.
 Change the bounding box coordinate to (0 0) (0 5) (35, 5) (35, 0).
 3. **Set snap grid to 5nm** - **_Use Option -> Display_** (or the "e" command) to bring up the **_"Display Option"_** dialogue box and change the X and Y snap spacing to 0.005.

 <p align="center"> <img src="diagrams/bb_snap.jpg" width="900" height="200"> </p><BR>

 Select one cell at a time and drag and place it inside the PnR area (purple box) according to the floorplan diagram shown earlier.

->Note that you can only move a component horizontally and then vertically in two separate steps, but not diagonally.
+>Note that you can only move a component horizontally and vertically in two separate steps, and not diagonally.

-We next expose the actual layout of the cells with the **_"SHFIT-f"_** command.
+Expose the actual layout of the cells with the **_"SHFIT-f"_** command.
 The result of this floorplanning step is shown in the diagram below.

 <p align="center"> <img src="diagrams/floorplan_layout.jpg" width="1200" height="150"> </p><BR>

 **_Step 6: Manual Placement_**

-The next step is to place each cell at the final precise location.
-This action needs to be extrememly precise and require you to use the mouse to enlarge the layout so that all geometric feature is clearly seen.
+The next step is to place each cell at the **_final precise location_**.
+This action needs to be extremely precise and require you to use the mouse to zoom into regions of the layout with the scroll wheel so that all geometric features are clearly seen.

 The most useful command here is **"a"**, the align command.
-Let us now place the left-most cell (the delay cell) abutting the inverter cell:
+Place the left-most cell (the delay cell) abutting the inverter cell:
 1. Zoom into the top right corner of the left-most cell with the mouse scroll wheel while the cursor is at the location you want to zoom.
 2. Select the left-most cell (delay). **_The cell will be highlighted in a **WHITE** bounding box_**.
 3. Press **"a"** command.
 The curson now has an alignment icon attached to it.
 You are now in **_alignment mode_**.